madsondeluna/howtogit/README.md

 ### Essential Concepts

-> basic workflow with GitHub work (or shold if the users used it in the right way)
+> Basic workflow with GitHub work (or shold if the users used it in the right way)

 <p align="center">
   <img src="imgs/GitHub-Flow.webp" alt="XXXXXXXXX width="1000" />